christroutner/testnet-faucet2/README.md

 - Configured for Travis CI (continuous integration), Coveralls (code coverage), Green Keeper (automated dependency management), and Semantic Release (automated versioning).

 - 'Production' environment is targeted for packaging as a Docker container.

+- 'admin' user type added in addition to standard 'user' type.
+Allows the creation of private vs public APIs that only be accessed by an admin.
+Useful for privileged commands like updating and deleting other users.

 ## Features
 This project covers basic necessities of most APIs.